See another side of Japan with these easy day trips from Tokyo.

 Lake Ashi in Hakone features a view of Mt.
 Fuji and an iconic red torii gate. | Photo by iStock.com/ae0816146146

 Home to hot springs galore, onsen eggs, mountains, and teahouses, Hakone is one of the most popular day trips from Tokyo.
 Perfect for a nature-based escape, it has three great hiking trails, as well as gondolas to volcanic valleys and pirate ships that traverse a beautiful lake.
 There are over a dozen museums in the area so you can take your pick, from wandering around the Hakone Open Air Museum to Impressionist collections at the Pola Museum.
+It’s also a great place for Evangelion fans to see their favorite spots from the anime.
 You may need more than a day in Hakone to experience everything.

-Read more about the things you can get up to in Hakone and other options to get there in our full Hakone guide.
+Read more about the things you can get up to in Hakone and other options to get there in our full Hakone guide and Hakone day trip itinerary.

 5. Kawaguchiko